 Answers to sections one and two achieve one mark each before being converted to BMAT’s scale, which runs from one (low) to nine (high).
 Typical applicants score five.
 Section three is marked by two examiners – one is looking for quality of content, and the other marks the written English.

 The test is sat in August and October and scores are released three weeks’ later.
 This means those sitting the earlier test will know their results prior to applying to medical school and those who sit the later test won’t.

 Oxford University only accepts the BMAT if it’s sat in October.
 The test costs £61 to £95 depending on when you take it and, again, financial help is available.

 Generally, all medical and dental applications should take the UCAT as you receive your results straight away.
 If your score isn’t very high, you can strike universities off your list that are unlikely to accept you, and apply to those with less demanding requirements.
 You can also sit the BMAT too.
 Many people sit both tests in order to increase their options.

 Taking the BMAT on its own, especially in October, when you’ve already applied to medical colleges, can be a risk.
 However, if you have your heart set on the universities that require the BMAT, it’s a risk worth taking!

 How can you prepare?

 UCAT and BMAT test skills that, theoretically, you already have.
-The best way to prepare is to practise with old papers and you can find these on the websites: UCAT is ucat.ac.uk BMAT is admissiontesting.org.
+The best way to prepare is to practise with old papers and you can find these on the websites: UCAT is www.ucat.ac.uk and BMAT is www.admissiontesting.org.
 Both sites also include preparation videos, tips, resources and suggested revision timelines.